CiscoDevNet/AppD-Cloud-Kickstart/workshops/aws/eks-monitoring-lab/lab-exercise-01.md

   2. Select General Purpose: **t2.micro**
   3. Click "Configure Instance Details" in the bottom right
   4. Keep all default values
-  5. Scroll to the bottom and Expand Advanced
+  5. Scroll to the bottom and expand "Advanced Details"

-Once 'Advanced' is expanded, enter the following 'User data' commands.
+Once 'Advance Details' is expanded, enter the following 'User data' commands 'As text'.

 This allows you to configure the EC2 instance during launch.